 4 Ways to Improve Power Output | Snatch and Clean & Jerk

-The snatch and clean & jerk aren’t just about brute strength—they’re about precision, timing, and power.
-If you’re feeling stuck in your lifts or not seeing the transfer to athletic performance you expect, it’s time to take a closer look at how you're training for power.
+The snatch and clean & jerk aren’t just about brute strength—they’re about precision, timing, and fast force.
+If your lifts feel stuck or the power isn’t carrying over to sport, it’s time to train power on purpose.

 1. Prioritize Explosive Hip Extension